 "Low- to moderate-dose statins should be used by patients at risk for CVD who are between the ages of 40 and 75 years, according to draft recommendation statements by the United States Preventive Services Task Force (USPSTF).
 However, current clin"...

 Experience with nifedipine overdosage is limited.
 Generally, overdosage with nifedipine leading to pronounced hypotension calls for active cardiovascular support, including monitoring of cardiovascular and respiratory function, elevation of extremities, judicious use of calcium infusion, pressor agents, and fluids.
 Clearance of nifedipine would be expected to be prolonged in patients with impaired liver function.
 Since nifedipine is highly protein-bound, dialysis is not likely to be of any benefit.

-There has been one reported case of massive overdosage with Procardia XL (nifedipine extended release tablets) Extended Release Tablets.
-The main effects of ingestion of approximately 4800 mg of Procardia XL in a young man attempting suicide as a result of cocaine-induced depression was initial dizziness, palpitations, flushing, and nervousness.
+There has been one reported case of massive overdosage with PROCARDIA XL Extended Release Tablets.
+The main effects of ingestion of approximately 4800 mg of PROCARDIA XL in a young man attempting suicide as a result of cocaine-induced depression was initial dizziness, palpitations, flushing, and nervousness.
 Within several hours of ingestion, nausea, vomiting, and generalized edema developed.
 No significant hypotension was apparent at presentation, 18 hours post-ingestion.
 Electrolyte abnormalities consisted of a mild, transient elevation of serum creatinine, and modest elevations of LDH and CPK, but normal SGOT.
 Vital signs remained stable, no electrocardiographic abnormalities were noted, and renal function returned to normal within 24 to 48 hours with routine supportive measures alone.
 No prolonged sequelae were observed.